Art Graham was appointed to the Florida Public Service Commission by Governor Charlie

 Chairman Graham is a member of the National Association of Regulatory Utility Commissioners

-on the Jacksonville City Council.
-Among his duties as Council Member, Chairman Graham
+he served on the Jacksonville City Council.
+Among his duties as Council Member,

-helped oversee the budget of JEA, a publicly owned electric, water, and wastewater
+Chairman Graham helped oversee the budget of JEA, a publicly owned electric, water,

-utility, and chaired the Transportation, Energy, and Utilities Committee.
-He also
+and wastewater utility, and chaired the Transportation, Energy, and Utilities Committee.

 He is a past chair of the North Florida Transportation Planning Organization and